-This Food Service Plan has been prepared following the 'Local Authority Recovery Project, Recovery Process Guidance' developed by Food Standards Scotland and Scottish Food Enforcement Liaison Committee, issued in December 2020.
-The plan covers the period from 1 April 2022 to 31 March 2023.
+Food Service Officers resumed unannounced inspections, in accordance with the Interventions Food Law Code of Practice (Scotland), in April 2022.
+Since then the Food Service Plans have been prepared following the 'Local Authority Recovery Project, Recovery Process Guidance' developed by Food Standards Scotland and Scottish Food Enforcement Liaison Committee, issued in December 2020.